NodeDAO/operator-sdk/docs/exitscan/01_exit_scan-en.md

 vNFT needs to implement `ExitScanner` and nETHLargeRequest needs to implement `WithdrawalRequestScanner`.
 You also need to use the `ExitFilter` to filter, and finally get the final list of validators that need to be exited.

+> This part directly calls the smart contract, and the operator is universal.

 ## WithdrawalRequestScanner